fabio-miranda/fabio-miranda.github.io/courses/cs524-fall-2024/cs524-fall-2024-syllabus.md

 In addition, students will have to prepare and present two 30-minute presentations on a relevant research topic.
 This will require them to read research papers, organize the main contributions of the papers, and deliver their presentations in a clear and engaging manner.

-**Students may work in groups of up to three members for both the final project and research paper presentations.
-While groups of one or two are also allowed, groups of four or more are not permitted (no exceptions will be made).**
+**Students may work in teams of up to three members for both the final project and research paper presentations.
+While teams of one or two are also allowed, teams of four or more are not permitted (no exceptions will be made).**

 This course also includes a class participation grade that will take into consideration the student's contribution to a productive environment, either in the classroom, Piazza or office hours.
 This is a holistic evaluation and may include attendance, participation, engagement in discussions, and support for colleagues.